BigSlikTobi/T4LArticleCreation/README.md

     *   Searches for and selects relevant article images (using `articleImage.py`).
     *   Classifies articles by sports team (using `team_classifier.py`).
     *   Stores the enriched articles back into Supabase.
+*   **Personalized Content Generation:**
+    *   Generates rolling summaries for each user's specific preferences (players and teams).
+    *   Tracks new content since last update for each user-entity combination.
+    *   Uses AI to create context-aware updates that build on previous summaries.
+    *   Automated hourly execution via GitHub Actions.
 *   **Data Storage:** Uses Supabase to store both raw and enriched article data.
 *   **Scalable Architecture:** Designed to handle a growing volume of articles and data processing tasks.